By Katalin Wishart, Senior Grantwriting Associate at Joining Vision and Action

 Introducing your organization to a new funder is the hardest part of building a relationship, so where you do start?
 Obviously, start with the foundation’s website if it has one.
 Is there contact information or explicit instruction on how to contact the foundation?
 If so, follow the foundation’s instructions.
 If you need clarity on the instructions, feel free to contact the foundation, but be clear that you read the instructions first so staff members don’t just point you back to the website.

 No website?
 It’s an IRS requirement for tax-exempt organizations to make their three most recently filed Forms 990 available to the public.
 For Colorado foundations, you may be able to find them on the Colorado secretary of state’s website.
-But Foundation Center’s GrantSpace has a lot more on its website for free.
-All the contact information is right there on the first page.
+And Foundation Directory Online has a lot more on its website for free.

 Start with a phone call.
 As a consultant, I don’t call foundations on behalf of clients for the purpose of relationship-building, although I will call to determine if contact information is up to date, who the correct staff member to contact is and how they prefer to be contacted.
 Remember, your initial phone call is NOT a sales pitch.
 You’re calling to establish the appropriate procedure for introducing your organization.
 You might get lucky and get someone on the phone who is interested in learning more about your organization, so be prepared to talk about your programs.
 But don’t assume that will be the case.